graftcode/msw-exploration/README.md

 - choosing when to use service workers vs mock service using msw-node

-As jest runs in node environment unit tests use msw-node to create mock server
+As jest runs in node environment unit tests use msw-node to create mock server instead of service workers.

+FYI

+- pushed env just for the sake of toggling between REACT_APP_ENVIRONMENT variable to toggle between usage of service workers to intercept api calls vs actual api calls